stakater-archive/StakaterCloudDocs-Archived/content/sre/tenant-operator/installation.md

 ### 2. Configuring IntegrationConfig

-IntegrationConfig is required to configure the settings of multi-tenancy for tenant operator.
+IntegrationConfig is required to configure the settings of multi-tenancy for Tenant-Operator.

 * We recommend using the following IntegrationConfig as a starting point